The KYC AML Policy, Documents, Process – Guide and Overview for 2019-2020

 - For a U.S. legal entity, this will typically be an Employer Identification Number (“EIN”) from a legal registration document

-It is general practice across the financial industry for firms to maintain the identification information received from the customer at account opening for a period of five years after the account closes (loan is paid off, sold, or transferred).
+It is a general practice across the financial industry for firms to maintain the identification information received from the customer at account opening for a period of five years after the account closes (loan is paid off, sold, or transferred).

 Examples of Documentary Verification